Hakan-Asmaoglu/Hakan-Asmaoglu/README.md

 # 💫 About Me:
-Hi there, I'm Hakan UI/UX designer and web developer.<br><br>Nearly at the end of my first year in IT at Oulu University of applied sciences.<br><br>I am able to make user research, design interfaces, and develop for the web.<br><br><br>Currently working on the e-commerce web-app project for the ending project of the year.
+Hi there, I'm Hakan UI/UX designer and web developer.<br><br>Nearly at the end of my first year in IT at Oulu University of applied sciences.<br><br>I am able to make user research, design interfaces, and develop for the web.<br><br><br>Currently working on the e-commerce web-app with a team of amazing developers, for the ending project of the year.
 Please take a <a href="https://rulers-sh.com/"> look🔍 </a>

 ## 🌐 Socials: